 Following a Nevada DUI arrest, you are required to submit to a blood test or breath test to measure your BAC.
 You can choose which test to take.

-Blood tests are the most reliable method for determining BAC because they involve actually testing your blood itself.
-In Nevada, it takes several weeks to get the test results.
+Blood tests are the most reliable method for determining BAC because they involve testing your blood itself.
+In Nevada, the test results take several weeks to get.

 Even such factors as the phlebotomist having an expired license can cast doubt on the accuracy of blood test results in Nevada DUI cases.